foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 what were you thinking when your skin dissolved

 Is there a witness in the sky above?
-will I be waking from a martyr's sleep?
+will I awaken from a martyr's sleep?

 beside a gravel road
 I lie forgotten